 Madison Dentists Recommend Composite Fillings over Amalgam

 By bonding directly to your teeth, composite fillings restore most of the original strength of your tooth.
 Silver amalgam fillings do not bond to the tooth and can expand/contract with temperature changes, making them more likely to cause tooth fractures.
-Since broken teeth are very expensive to restore, composites can save a lot of expenses over the long run.
-Composite fillings are recommended because:
+Since broken teeth are very expensive to restore, composites can save a lot of expenses in the long run.
+3 reasons we recommended composite fillings include:

 - Composites are mercury-free.
-Mercury in fillings is viewed by some as being toxic.
+Mercury in fillings for some patients can be toxic.

 - Composites require less removal of tooth structure.
 Especially with new cavities, the size of the hole made for the filling can be dramatically smaller with composites.

 - Composite fillings restore the natural appearance of the tooth.